 In order to perform well in all $m'\in\mdp'$, the strategic modes captured during training should cover as many behaviors as possible.
-This requires both a large latent space size $|Z|$ and \textit{diverse} actions.
-For fixed $|Z|$, we introduce a diversity-driven objective that encourages high mutual information between $g$ and $a$ for behavior diversity, as well as between $m$ and $g$ to encourage game-specific knowledge learning.
-With high dependence between $g$ and $a$, distinct variations $g$ can generate diverse actions $a$.
+This requires a large latent space size $\lvert Z\rvert$ and \textit{diverse} actions.
+Therefore, we introduce a diversity-driven objective that encourages high mutual information between $g$ and $a$ for behavior diversity, as well as between $m$ and $g$ to extract game-specific knowledge, defined as follows: